blinemedical/KMeans/README.md

 Console.ReadKey() |> ignore
 ```

-The data point only works for 1 dimensional values rights now, but can be easily tweaked to support any dimension by changing the data point class.
+The data point only works for 1 dimensional values rights now, but can be easily tweaked to support any dimension by changing the data point class's inputs and operator overloads